-Probabilistic matching is the type of matching that has been discussed previously where a user’s browser profile is matched from a click.
-After the user installs and opens the app the SDK will match the device and receive a callback from the server indicating the source of attribution.
+Probabilistic modeling is where a user is matched from a click using statistical likelihood.
+After the user installs and opens the app the SDK will receive a callback from the server indicating the source of attribution.
 This method is considered probabilistic, because the attribution vendor is matching based on a set of highly predictable but sometimes conflicting parameters.

 While the chances of an exact probabilistic mismatch are low, it still occurs in the real world and the reason why technical experts leveraging deep linking for UX flows that might contain highly personal information need to be well informed about the differences between attribution methodologies.

 Now that we have discussed these two different types of matching, let’s talk about the issue at stake.
 Sometimes vendors will claim to have a “higher match rate”.
 Or, some vendors will discuss “people-based attribution methods” that claim they are able to better attribute users across channels.
 There is some amount of truth to this, but it’s important to unpack the assumptions and understand why and how.